RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 **Move a Druid Token:** The player then moves a Druid Token from one Magic Circle Card to a different Magic Circle Card in the row or column of cards indicated by the Glyph Card they just played, that does not contain another Druid Token, of either color.

-**Place and remove Energy Cubes on Magic Circle Cards in a Leyline Path:** Starting with the Druid Token the player just moved and ending with the player's second Druid Token, the player places Energy Cubes on cards in a Leyline Path; .
+**Place and Remove Energy Cubes on Magic Circle Cards in a Leyline Path:** Starting with the Druid Token the player just moved and ending with the player's second Druid Token, the player places Energy Cubes on cards in a Leyline Path.

 Then, the player removes Energy Cubes from the card if there are cubes of both colors on it; remove one Light and one Dark cube from the card, until there are only cubes of a single color remaining on the card.